-17. The Order provides that mediation may only be used if the Panel is satisfied that the only other appropriate course would be to take no further action.
+- 18. The Order provides that mediation may only be used if the Panel is satisfied that the only other appropriate course would be to take no further action.
 Thus, a case may only be referred to mediation if the Panel considers that no further sanction is required.
-Generally this will only be where impairment is minor and isolated nature and unlikely to recur, where the registrant fully understands the nature and effect of that impairment and has taken appropriate corrective action.
+Generally this will only be where impairment is minor and isolated nature and unlikely to recur, where the registrant fully understands the nature and effect of that impairment and has taken appropriate corrective action. - 19.
+Mediation is not really a sanction as such but is a consensual process and will be most appropriate where issues between the registrant and another party (e.g., the complainant or an employer) remain unresolved.